uniment/Objects.jl/README.md

 stc.x = 2                       # error
 ```

-`Dynamic` is very easy and casual to use, but unfortunately low-performance due to type instability.
+`Dynamic` is very easy and casual to use, but unfortunately instability causes lower performance.
+Good for hacking and playing, not so good for efficient runtime.

 ### Nested structures